-In the leftmost plot, we see that adjustment for baseline outcomes in addition to the blocking structure does very little to change the treatment effect: in fact, these blocks were chosen with reference to baseline outcomes, and so adjusting for blocks is roughly equivalent to adjusting for baseline outcomes (only it does not require what is clearly a dubious parallel lines assumption).
-If the parallel lines assumption held in this case, however, we might talk meaningfully about an adjusted effect.
+In the leftmost plot, we see that adjustment for baseline outcomes in addition to the blocking structure does little to change the treatment effect.
+In fact, these blocks were chosen with reference to baseline outcomes; thus, adjusting for blocks is roughly equivalent to adjusting for baseline outcomes (only it does not require what is clearly a dubious parallel lines assumption).
+If the parallel lines assumption held in this case, however, then we might talk meaningfully about an adjusted effect.
 The average treatment effect in the first block is 6.6, but the treated units were more likely to participate, on average, than the control units even at baseline (a mean difference of 4.1).
-Some of the 6.6 points of turnout may well be due to baseline differences (no more than 4.1) we assume, and probably less so, since it would only matter to the extent that baseline turnout is also related by chance in a given sample to treatment assignment).
-In this case, the block-specific relationship between baseline outcomes and treatment assignment is vanishingly small (difference of means is 1.9), so only about two points of the average treatment effect is due to the baseline treatment effect (where "due to" is in a very specific linear smoothed conditional means sense).
-The adjusted effect is actually closer to 5 than 4.6 because the intuitions here provided with differences of means is not identical to what is happening with an analysis of covariance (although it is close and provides helpful intuition in this case).
+Some of the 6.6 points of turnout may well be due to baseline differences (no more than 4.1, we assume, and probably less so, because it would only matter to the extent that baseline turnout is also related by chance in a given sample to treatment assignment).
+In this case, the blockspecific relationship between baseline outcomes and treatment assignment is vanishingly small (difference of means is 1.9), so only about two points of the average treatment effect is due to the baseline treatment effect (where "due to" is in a very specific linear smoothed conditional means sense).
+The adjusted effect is actually closer to 5 than 4.6 because the intuitions provided here with differences of means are not identical to what is happening with an analysis of covariance (although they are close and provide helpful intuition in this case).